Good news, anyone? Elvis Andrus signing brings needed dose to White Sox camp

 “He’s a baseball player, he has instincts,” Grifol said.
 “I don’t see it as a problem at all.
 Andrus is a big addition to this ballclub.
 This is a place he wanted to be and where we welcomed him with open arms.”

-Despite playing about one fourth of a season, Andrus ranked sixth on the Sox in wins above replacement per Baseball Reference in 2022 when a game-changing fix in his swing helped him bat .271/.309/.464 with nine homers in 43 games after the Athletics released him.
+Despite playing about one-fourth of the season, Andrus ranked sixth on the Sox in wins above replacement in 2022, according to Baseball Reference, when a game-changing fix in his swing helped him bat .271/.309/.464 with nine homers in 43 games after the Athletics released him.

 “We didn’t exactly just multiply his numbers by four from last year and say this is what we are going to get,” Hahn said.
 “If so, we might have the MVP.”